 Although the solo itself is super simple, you might need to do quite a bit of tweaking to get the effects right for this one.

 7. “Use Somebody” By King of Leon

 “Use Somebody” is a song recorded by American rock band Kings of Leon for their fourth studio album, Only by the Night (2008).
-“Use Somebody” was released to radio stations on December 8, 2008 as the album’s second single, and it became the band’s breakthrough hit in the United States.
+“Use Somebody” was released on December 8, 2008 as the album’s second single, and it became the band’s breakthrough hit in the United States.

 8. “Lonely Boy” By The Black Keys